10 Tips for Communicating With Someone Who Has Dementia or Memory Loss - Parc Provence Memory Care

 9. Don’t take anything personally.

-10. Forgive your loved one and remember that he or she has a disease causing communication issues.
+10. Forgive your loved one and remember that he or she has a disease-causing communication issue.

-Learning how to communicate with a loved one who has memory loss takes patience and skill.
-The Alzheimer’s Association offers education programs that may help.
-Our highly-trained Parc Provence staff can also provide ideas to help you communicate effectively, while our community provides comfortable settings for relaxed conversation as well as a variety of stimulating activities to enjoy with your loved one.
+Our highly trained Parc Provence staff can also provide ideas to help you communicate effectively, while our community provides comfortable settings for relaxed conversation and a variety of stimulating activities to enjoy with your loved one.